sts10/blog-hugo/content/post/2016-11-12-some-privacy-and-security-measures.markdown

 I also looked into a new browser called [Brave](https://www.brave.com/), a relatively new open source browser that has ad-blocking and privacy features built in.
 As I see it the pros are that you get some of the benefits you get from some of the add-ons I mention above right out of the box.
 Brave also comes bundled with a password manager of its own, but you can switch that out for 1Password, Dashlane, or LastPass.
 The cons are that you, currently, can't add other extensions to your liking.
 For these reasons, I have it installed on my iPhone, but stick with Tor and Chrome when on desktop.

 Note that when using version 0.12.9 of Brave for OS X you need to [enable "Google Widevine" support](https://github.com/brave/browser-laptop/issues/468#issuecomment-255938042) to use services like Netflix in the browser.
 Also, in regard to the advantages that the Tor Browser provides over Brave, apparently Brave developers are [looking into adding Tor support for Brave](https://twitter.com/bcrypt/status/798383317959602176) ([GitHub link](https://github.com/brave/browser-laptop/wiki/Brave-Tor-Support)), which would be pretty interesting!

-## Encrypting Your Hard Drive

-A lot of the guides I found recommend encrypting your computer's hard drive.
-As [Shelton writes](https://medium.com/@mshelton/securing-your-digital-life-like-a-normal-person-a-hasty-and-incomplete-guide-56437f127425#.dcxdkpedk):

-> **Encrypt your hard drive.** If your device is ever lost or stolen, it's easy for thieves to take data off your hard disk.
-Good news: If you have a new password-protected iPhone [your disk is already encrypted](https://support.apple.com/en-us/HT202064).
-If you have an Android Device, [it's pretty easy to encrypt your phone](https://support.google.com/nexus/answer/2844831).
-A few Android phones (in the Nexus line) are [encrypted by default](http://nexus%205x%2C%206p%2C%206%2C%209/).
-For your laptop or desktop, you can encrypt your hard drive using your operating system's native software: [FileVault for Mac](https://support.apple.com/en-us/HT204837), or [BitLocker on Windows](http://www.pcworld.com/article/2308725/a-beginners-guide-to-bitlocker-windows-built-in-encryption-tool.html).

-I actually _haven't_ done this yet (on my Mac it would mean enable FileVault) as I'm little freaked out about straight-up forgetting my password or screwing it up in some other way, but you should consider it!

 ## Communication (Texts, Instant Messaging, and Email)